tbroyer/gradle-apt-plugin/README.md

 ## Gradle Kotlin DSL

-Starting with version 0.15, the plugin provides Kotlin extensions to make configuration easier when using the Gradle Kotlin DSL.
+The plugin provides Kotlin extensions to make configuration easier when using the Gradle Kotlin DSL.
 The easiest is to `import net.ltgt.gradle.apt.*` at the top of your `*.gradle.kts` file.
 Most APIs are the same as in Groovy, see below for differences.